ayuleul/ayuleul/README.md

 Hello, I'm Leul Ayalew! 👋🏽

-I'm a Frontend (Web and Mobile) developer living in Addis Abeba, Ethiopia, with a desire to create things that improve people's daily lives.
-At the moment, I'm interested in Typescript, Javascript, React, React Native, and developing both mobile and web apps as well as developer tools.
+I'm a Frontend (Web and Mobile) developer based in Addis Abeba, Ethiopia.
+For developing mobile and web apps, I frequently use Typescript, Javascript, React, and React Native.
+For mobile apps, I also enjoy flutter and java.
+I'm constantly trying to learn as much as I can.

-In my spare time, you may find me biking, walking, traveling, and meeting new people!
+You may find me walking and meeting new people in my spare time!